scott-brown-1/otto-products/README.md

 # otto-products
 Repo hosting code for Otto Group Product Classification Challenge on Kaggle.
-Work in progress.
+Top score of 0.46796 using LightGBM.